 The Agristability Program is designed to help farm operations facing large margin declines caused by combinations of declining market conditions, production losses and increased input costs.
 AgriStability provides whole farm margin coverage when your farm’s program year (current year) margin falls below 70% of your farms historical reference margin.
 Your reference margin is reflective of your farm’s five-year historical performance using income tax and supplemental information.

-Agristability is cost shared with the federal government through the Canadian Agricultural Partnership (CAP) agreement.
-CAP is a five-year federal-provincial-territorial funding agreement that governs Business Risk Management (BRM) programs to support agricultural producers.
+AgriStability is cost shared with the federal government through the Canadian Agricultural Partnership (CAP) agreement for 2018-2022, and the Sustainable Canadian Agricultural Partnership (Sustainable CAP) for program years 2023-2027.
+CAP and Sustainable CAP are a five-year federal-provincial-territorial funding agreement that governs Business Risk Management (BRM) programs to support agricultural producers.